New Study Highlights Peek School Eye Health System as a Tool to Educate Children About Wearing Their Glasses

 Researchers were surprised that the results showed little difference between the children who received education and those who did not – in both cases, just over half of them were still using their glasses three to four months after they were provided.

-Dr. Morjaria says, “While it’s clear that better education will support better eye health if carefully delivered, this study suggests that effective educational interventions need to be carefully assessed and adapted to local circumstances before being widely rolled out.”
+Dr. Morjaria says, “While it’s clear that better education will support better eye health if carefully delivered, this study suggests that free grammar checker effective educational interventions need to be carefully assessed and adapted to local circumstances before being widely rolled out.”

 To learn more, read the complete study here.